As many of you will already know, fall and winter are a dangerous time for chickens.

 Protecting the Run

 One common mistake I see a lot of people making is confusing chicken wire and hardware cloth.
 Chicken wire should only be used to keep chickens penned into a certain area.
-It should not be used to prevent against predator attacks.
+It should not be used to prevent predator attacks.
 Any reasonably sized predator will rip through the chicken wire leaving your chickens exposed.

 Protecting the Perimeter